 The internship will begin the first week of classes and will run through the last week before finals.
 It will require six hours per week for a total of 90 hours over the course of the semester.
 The intern will receive academic credit (toward the Asian Studies degree) in lieu of monetary compensation for the internship.

 Eligibility Requirements: Open to undergraduate students majoring in Asian Studies, Chinese, or Japanese, or other disciplines such as History or International Affairs with a concentration in Asia.
-Applicants must have completed a minimum of 30 hours of college-level coursework with a minimum cumulative GPA of 2.00 before the start of spring semester.
+Applicants must have completed a minimum of 30 hours of college-level coursework with a minimum cumulative GPA of 2.00 before the start of fall semester.
 Must be fluent in written and spoken English.

 Applications will be reviewed by the internship supervisor at Rowman & Littlefield and finalists will be interviewed during the week of April 21.
 The student selected for the internship will be enrolled into the course before the add deadline during the fall semester, and will be responsible for paying tuition for the internship.

 To apply, please send a cover letter, resume, and transcript to firstname.lastname@example.org with subject “Rowman & Littlefield Internship” by Monday, April 14.
 Contact Danielle Rocheleau Salaz at email@example.com or 303-735-5312 with questions.